-You will receive a standard Garden Estimate, comprising of a description of the work to be undertaken and an approximation of the cost.
+You will receive a standard Copper Beech Play Estimate, comprising of a description of the work to be undertaken and an approximation of the cost.
 Though every effort will be made to complete the work to this schedule you will however be liable to pay all costs associated with the project.

 A deposit of 30% of total cost will be expected prior to the start date.
 Payment for the remainder will be due with one third payable half way through the project and the remainder payable upon completion.
 Any extra works, or cost due to unknown difficulties is excluded from this estimate.
 Terms apply.

 The reason, terms are necessary is to produce a reputable transaction, bounded by contract, to protect both parties.
 It must also be remembered that it is illegal for you to accept offers of discounts from companies on the basis of avoiding Income Tax, or VAT, (by either party).
 Such companies or individuals are trading illegally and should be reported.

 By employing Copper Beech Play you accept these terms.

 The following terms and conditions apply to and are incorporated into the estimates unless expressly modified or excluding in writing by the contractor.

 |1.1||The contractor shall carry out and complete works described in the estimate document in a good and workman like manner and shall have no obligation to execute any further work unless otherwise agreed in writing between the parties.
 If there shall be any discrepancy between any specification and any drawing, the description contained in specification shall prevail over the drawing.|

 |1.2||The contract documents shall contain, the estimate, the specification plans and any other document referred to in the estimate.
 No qualification in any acceptance issued by the client shall form part of the contract unless specifically agreed to in writing by the contractor.|